Market Review: Completed

 - enhance consumer protections through: improving the AER’s ability to monitor and enforce exemption conditions; making the National Energy Retail Law (NERL) and National Energy Retail Rules (NERR) work for embedded network customers supplied by an authorised retailer; and improving the information provided to consumers entering embedded networks or involved in a conversion of a property to an embedded network.

-In August 2018 the AEMC started developing detailed advice on how to implement the proposed framework set out in this final report, including the development of a package of law changes and rule changes.
+In July 2019 the AEMC published detailed advice on how to implement the proposed framework set out in this final report, including the development of a package of law changes and rule changes.
 For more information, see Updating the regulatory frameworks for embedded networks.

-This review is being held under terms of reference from the COAG Energy Council received in December 2016.
+This review was held under terms of reference from the COAG Energy Council received in December 2016.
 The request to the AEMC to undertake this review arose out of the Embedded networks rule change, completed in December 2015.

 A number of substantial retail market issues were raised during the AEMC’s work on the rule change.
 Due to the limited scope of the rule change request, the Commission did not have the power to make changes to the NERR.
 The Commission also considered that further analysis and consultation was required on the retail market issues raised by embedded networks, including potential NERL changes.